 These insects are drawn to cool, dark places to build their nests.
 Most homes provide an abundance of locations that meet these needs.
 They often live and build nests inside interior walls, heating ducts, baseboards, cupboards, and other dark, dusty areas.
 Cockroaches also like damp areas, making kitchens and bathrooms a popular location.

 Water bugs can travel inside walls, chewing their way through them if necessary, to build nests.
 Because water bugs can travel through plenty of avenues within the walls of your home, they are not seen frequently during the day.
 They stay in their nests during the day, leaving at night in search of food and water.

 Eradicate Water Bug Nests

-Water bugs are extremely hardy insects and the skill and supplies of a professional exterminator generally are required to completely rid your house of an infestation.
-Commercial insecticides, sprays and dusts from the grocery store may be effective in killing a few insects but, chances are, many more are lurking inside the walls of your home where you cannot reach them.
-Bait traps may help to eradicate water bug nests, because these traps typically utilize a slow-acting insecticide that, once it is carried back to the nest, will kill an entire colony.
+Water bugs are extremely hardy insects, and the skill and supplies of a professional exterminator generally are required to completely rid your house of an infestation.
+Commercial insecticides, sprays, and dusts from the grocery store may be effective in killing a few insects but, chances are, many more are lurking inside the walls of your home where you cannot reach them.
+Bait traps may help to eradicate water bug nests because these traps typically utilize a slow-acting insecticide that will kill an entire colony once it's carried back to the nest.

 Eliminate a potential food supply to prevent water bugs from building nests.
-Water bugs feed on any food source available, so keep all food in tightly-sealed containers and store them in the cupboard or pantry.
+Water bugs feed on any food source available, so keep all food in tightly sealed containers and store them in the cupboard or pantry.
 Clean up spills quickly and do not allow empty boxes and containers to accumulate.
-Sprinkle boric acid under your cupboards and appliances to kill any water bugs that come into contact with it; sprinkle natural substances like mint, garlic and cucumber peels around windows, doors and cracks where water bugs might enter your home.
+Sprinkle boric acid under your cupboards and appliances to kill any water bugs that come in contact with it.
+Sprinkle natural substances like mint, garlic, and cucumber peels around windows, doors, and cracks where water bugs might enter your home.